Oklo: The Story of Nuclear's Startup Revolution

 Sam Altman Steps Down

-"As Oklo explores strategic partnerships to deploy clean energy at scale, particularly to enable the deployment of AI, I believe now is the right time for me to step down," said Altman.
+“As Oklo explores strategic partnerships to deploy clean energy at scale, particularly to enable the deployment of AI, I believe now is the right time for me to step down,” Altman said.

 Stock Performance